“Owasso tech job”

 One day a co-worker heard me trying to handle a phone call.
 She sat down at my computer and typed some financial material.
 The successful processing of that material briefly resulted in my daily rank within the

-pod group going up a notch.
-I'm pretty sure our manager did not know it was her work not mine.
+pod going up a notch.
+Our manager did not know it was her work not mine.

 After a career of successful work in technology, this was corrosive.
 A number of the temp and permanent workers told me the standard practice for anyone deemed